gombedlm/NuName/README.md

 ```
 > if you dont mind restarting your bot everytime you restart your computer then thats it you can stop there,  otherwise follow the instructions below.

+#### Setup the bot to run automatically
+1. Using Task Scheduler on Windows
+Press Win + R to open the Run dialog.
+Type taskschd.msc and press Enter to open Task Scheduler.
+Click on "Create Task..." on the right-hand side under the "Actions" pane.

+2. General Tab:

+Name your task (e.g., "NuName Discord Bot").
+(Optional) provide a description.
+(Required) Select "Run whether user is logged on or not."
+(Required) Check "Run with highest privileges."

+3. Triggers Tab:

+Click "New..." to create a new trigger.
+In the "New Trigger" window, select "At startup" from the "Begin the task" dropdown.
+Click "OK."

+4. Actions Tab:

+Click "New..." to create a new action.
+In the "New Action" window, set the "Action" dropdown to "Start a program."
+In the "Program/script" field, enter the path to your Python executable (e.g., C:\Path\To\Python\python.exe).
+In the "Add arguments (optional)" field, enter the path to your bot script (e.g., C:\Path\To\NuName-Discord-Bot\bot.py).

+5. Conditions Tab:

+Uncheck "Start the task only if the computer is on AC power" if you want the bot to run on battery power as well (Only for laptops).
+Adjust any other conditions as needed.

+6. Settings Tab:

+Check "Allow task to be run on demand."
+Check "Run task as soon as possible after a scheduled start is missed."
+Optionally, adjust any other settings according to your preferences.

+7. Finish:

+Click "OK" to create the task.
+You will be prompted to enter your Windows account password to save the task.

 ### Linux
 1. Open command terminal and navigate to the root directory of the bot.